In this article

 Show all rows with format bold and point size 14

-Combining different filter
+Combining different filters

 Enter the filter text separated by the space.
-For example
+For example:

-- 2022 !des*!mario !debit*!=1000
+• 2022 !des*!mario !debit*!=1000

 Rationale for the filter syntax

-The advanced search syntax look strange, but we wanted a syntax that does not interfere with the natural search, so that the user could accomplish most searches naturally, combining texts, exactly how people are used to search within a smartphone application.
+• Does not interfere with the natural search, so that the user could accomplish most searches naturally, combining texts, exactly how people are used to search within a smartphone application.

 We have evaluated different other search syntax but they all have special uses for normal characters like the minus "-" or "+" marks or other "\", "(", "*", "?, frequently used in accounting.